 The Downside of Social Media for Jobseekers

-A recent conversation with a client was a stark reminder about the irreversible damage that may result when we showcase our every move on social media.
+A recent conversation with a client was a stark reminder about the downside of social media for jobseekers, and the irreversible damage it can cause.

 My client, a recruiter for a large international company, explained that his job primarily consists of finding qualified candidates for positions at all levels of this company.
 His days are spent sifting through resumes, then selecting those he deems qualified for an interview.

 He refers to each step in the hiring process as being a red light/green light progression whereby each candidate achieving a green light, in any phase, can proceed to the next level and those receiving a red light are eliminated from the running.

 One of the steps along the journey is a visit to each candidate’s social media pages.
 And very often it is right there where the red light shines brightest.